alsuhaibi96/Eloquent-Polymorphic-Relationships-Examples/README.md

         return $this->morphTo();
     }
     </pre>
-   <h4>In  the the controllers you can retrieve the image this way  :</h4>
+   <h4>3.In the controllers you can retrieve the image this way  :</h4>
     <pre>
      public function showPostImage()
     {